-- Mark Sackville-Ford sendleads@laurustrust.co.uk - Emma Warrington- sendleads@chhs.org.uk
+• Mark Sackville-Ford - sendleads@laurustrust.co.uk

 If you wish to make a formal complaint, this needs to be undertaken in conjunction with the trust's complaints policy which is available on the Laurus Trust website.
 All complaints need to be in writing.
 We will address all complaints objectively in line with policy and standard procedure.